 This firefighter-themed tavern (located next to the former MFD Engine Co.
 6 house) features a long bar, a pool table and several flat screen televisions for adequate viewing from every seat.
 You won't find a fancy cocktail menu, but Hosed taps several beers and has a full liquor selection.

 Halliday's Irish Pub

 1729 N. Farwell Ave., (414) 278-9290

-Just off Brady Street, on Farwell Avenue, Halliday's is so unassuming from the outside that you might not even notice it.
-And that's probably OK with them.
+Just off Brady Street, Halliday's is so unassuming from the outside that you might not even notice it.
 For years Halliday's has had a bevy of devoted regulars and the lounge has a small-town feel in the middle of a big-city neighborhood.
-A back deck is open when the weather permits.
+A large back deck allows for plenty o'outdoor drinking.

 Hi-Hat and Garage

 1701 N. Arlington Pl., (414) 220-8090